Liouvillian skin effects in two-dimensional electron systems at finite temperatures: INTRODUCTION

 Despite the importance of Liouvillian skin effects governing dynamical properties, they remain largely unexplored in electron systems of solids.
 In particular, temperature effects -- ubiquitous in solids -- have not been thoroughly investigated; if temperature effects suppress the skin effects, how does this suppression persist under the dissipations that would exist in high-temperature regions?

 In this work, we demonstrate that a two-dimensional electron system on a substrate exhibits $\mathbb{Z}$ and $\mathbb{Z}_2$ Liouvillian skin effects due to the interplay among energy dissipations, Rashba spin-orbit coupling (SOC), and a transverse magnetic field.
-In our electron system, these Liouvillian skin effects become pronounced below the energy scale of band splitting induced by the SOC coupling and the magnetic field; in the high temperature regions, dissipations become homogeneous in momentum space, suppressing the skin effects.
-While our Liouvillian skin effect leads to charge accumulation under quench dynamics, its relaxation time is independent of the system size, in contrast to that of previously reported Liouvillian skin effects.
+In our electron system, these Liouvillian skin effects become pronounced below the energy scale of band splitting induced by the SOC and the magnetic field; in the high temperature regions, dissipations become homogeneous in momentum space, suppressing the skin effects.
+While our $\mathbb{Z}$ Liouvillian skin effect leads to charge accumulation under quench dynamics, its relaxation time is independent of the system size, in contrast to that of previously reported Liouvillian skin effects.
 This difference is attributed to the scale-free behavior of the localization length for our system, which is analogous to non-Hermitian critical skin effects. \\

 The rest of this paper is organized as follows.
 Section~\ref{Section:Model} introduces our two-dimensional electron system.
 In Sec.~\ref{Section:Methods}, we outline our approach of analysis and briefly review relevant topological invariants.
 Section~\ref{Section:Results} provides eigenstates and eigenvalues of our Liouvillian exhibiting the extreme sensitivity, as well as analyses of temperature effects and dynamical properties.
-Section~\ref{Section:Conclusion} concludes with a brief summary.
-The Appendices are devoted to the details of the analytical methods and the non-Hermitian critical skin effects.
+Section~\ref{Section:Conclusion} provides a brief summary.

+The Appendixes provide the details of the analytical methods and a discussion of the non-Hermitian critical skin effects of the Liouvillian.
+They further provide a classification of the skin effects for general antisymmetric SOC and Zeeman fields, a remark on the instability of the $\mathbb{Z}_2$ skin modes under symmetry-breaking perturbations, and an analysis of the Liouvillian skin effect under fully open boundary conditions.